JAYASHREEER/VLSI-EXP-3/README.md

 # VLSI-EXP-3
-#1 SIMILATION AND IMPLEMENTATION OF MULTIPLIER
+# SIMULATION AND IMPLEMENTATION OF MULTIPLIER
 ## AIM :
         To simulate and synthesis multiplier using VIVADO.
 ## APPARATUS REQUIRED : VIVADO 2023.2